June 3, 2026

 It is important to avoid the idea that coaching offers an immediate escape from dissatisfaction in a current career.
 Building a sustainable coaching practice takes time, practice, and credibility.
 Like any profession, it requires investment in training, continuous learning, and relationship-building.

 When approached thoughtfully, coaching can become either a gradual transition into a new professional chapter or a meaningful complement to your existing work.
-The key is to proceed step by step: obtain accredited training, practice consistently, receive feedback, accumulate experience hours, and align your development with recognised professional standards.
+The key is to proceed step by step: obtain accredited training, practice consistently, receive feedback, accumulate experience hours, and align your development with recognized professional standards.

 Coaching as a career change is not about abandoning who you were.
 It is about integrating your previous experience into a new professional framework grounded in competence, ethics, and continuous growth.